-You can see that --help gives us the same initial output as just running runsample.py without any arguments, but also contains extended help for all the arguments.
-The --help argument is available for all ngs_mapper scripts that end in .py(If you find one that doesn't, head over to Creating Issues and file a new Bug Report.
+You can see that --help gives us the same initial output as just running runsample without any arguments, but also contains extended help for all the arguments.
+The --help argument is available for all ngs_mapper scripts.
+If you find one that doesn't, head over to Creating Issues and file a new Bug Report.